Please note, for safety reasons, we do not accept requests for repeat prescriptions by telephone

 Call your pharmacy and ask them to send us a request.

-Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.
+Please allow two full working days for prescriptions to be processed.
 If you use a chemist to deliver and pick up your prescriptions, you may need to allow a little longer.
 The pharmacy will advise you.

 Electronic Prescription Service

 What is the Electronic Prescription Service (EPS)?